 Most nursing, midwifery and allied health (NMAH) pre-registration courses moved into the higher education funding system from 2017-18.
 In its 2017 grant letter to the OfS’s predecessor body, HEFCE, the Department for Education asked HEFCE to identify small and specialist NMAH programmes and implement measures to support them.

-HEFCE allocated £1 million a year for three years to support NMAH disciplines.
+HEFCE allocated £1 million a year for three years to support a programme of strategic interventions in health education disciplines (SIHED).
 This work transferred to the OfS from 1 April 2018.

 Activities funded by the programme